bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

 ## Assignments

 - Open the `Review.md` file and answer the questions inside.
-- Use `Test Driven Development` to create a RESTful API using Node.js and Express to create and list _games_. **Data can be stored in memory.
+- Use `Test Driven Development` to build a RESTful API using Node.js and Express to create and list _games_. **Data can be stored in memory.
 Use a simple JS array**.
 No need to keep track of incrementing `id`s for this project's MVP, that is part of the Stretch Problem.

 ### Download Project and Install Dependencies